hindu17/Scanify/README.md

 firebase init hosting
 firebase deploy

-exit
+---

 🔹 **Libraries Used**

 - React + Vite – MIT License
 - Firebase JS SDK – Apache 2.0 License
 - OpenCV.js (for auto-crop) – Apache 2.0 License
 - UUID (for unique file names) – MIT License

 All dependencies are open-source and free to use in this project.

 ---

 🔹 **Trade-Offs & Improvements**